 Amplitude - defines the carrier amplitude level.
 The same level is used throughout the instrument when you move from waveform shape to another.
+This parameter is replaced by Power level when the output is AC coupled.

 Offset - defines the offset level for the carrier waveforms.
 The same level is used throughout the instrument when you move from one waveform shape to another.
+This parameter will not be available when the output is AC coupled.

-Figure 3-42, AM Menus
+Figure 3-43, AM Menus

-Figure 3-43, Modulating Waveform Shapes
+Figure 3-44, Modulating Waveform Shapes